SherinJA/SherinJA/README.md

 # 💫 About Me:
-🔭 Currently a student pursuing MSc.
-Theoretical Computer Science<br>
+🔭 Currently a student pursuing MSc.Theoretical Computer Science in PSG College of Technology, Coimbatore<br>

 ## 🌐 Socials: